 Why use FundingFinder rather than another online source?

 Billions of dollars are available to college and graduate students, and others looking for scholarships, fellowships, grants, or other types of financial aid.
 But, finding the funding you need can be confusing and frustrating.
 There are dozens of available web sites and hundreds of books out there.
 Which one should you choose?
 You don't want to waste your time or, worse yet, get outdated, inaccurate, or incomplete information.
 That's why you need FundingFinder.
 Prepared by the leading provider of funding information, and staff that share the library field's passion for comprehensive and accurate information, RSP FundingFinder has a proven track record of offering the best funding information available anywhere.
 And, here's another plus: because FundingFinder is so comprehensive, many of the programs included in the undergraduate and graduate, databases have never been covered in other financial aid listings.
 So, even if you have checked elsewhere, you will want to search though FundingFinder's databases for additional leads.

 Which FundingFinder database should I use?

-RSP FundingFinder currently offers four databases: RSP Funding for Undergraduates, RSP Funding for Graduate Students; and RSP Funding for Professionals and Postdoctorates, and the RSP Funding to Go Abroad..
-Here are some guidelines for picking which database(s) to use:
+RSP FundingFinder currently offers RSP Funding for Undergraduates and RSP Funding for Graduate Students.
+Guidelines for picking which database(s) to use: